 The Fort Pickens Area is the most highly visited area of the seashore.
-Fort Pickens Area is open yearround.
+Fort Pickens Area is open year-round.
 The area is open from 5 am-9 pm (last entry 8 pm), March 1 to October 31, and 5 am-6 pm (last entry 5 pm), November 1-February 28, registered campers excepted.

-The Fort Pickens Discovery Center is open from 9 am-4:30 pm, 7 days per week, except Thanksgiving Day, Christmas Day, and New Years Day.
+The Fort Pickens Visitor Center is open from 9 am-4:30 pm, 7 days per week, except Thanksgiving Day, Christmas Day, and New Years Day.
 Visitors can learn about the park's natural, historical, and cultural resources through hands-on exhibits and a 15 minute orientation film about Fort Pickens.
-A self-serve information desk with free park publications is available inside the discovery center.
+A staffed information desk with free park publications is available inside.